Update provided on £1m-rated SAFC 'target' as ex-stopper finds new club

-It feels like Sunderland could be on the verge of a transfer breakthrough.
+It feels like Sunderland could be on the verge of a breakthrough.

 Former £11million-rated attacking midfielder Alex Pritchard is said to be finalising the details of a deal that will see him link up with Lee Johnson.